Five Things to Know About the Mexico City GP

 Precious Points

-Williams Racing were stuck to the bottom of the championship standings just four rounds ago as we left Zandvoort and we had four points from 2024.
+Williams Racing were stuck towards the bottom of the championship standings just four rounds ago as we left Zandvoort and we had four points from 2024.

 Alex and Franco have scored 13 points in three of the four grands prix since, and each has brought back two top-10 finishes.